Louimiah/Louimiah/README.md

 # <a href="https://www.linkedin.com/in/louimiah-lavinier/">Louimiah Lavinier</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m deeply committed to cybersecurity and love learning.
+These projects showcase hands-on threat hunting, vulnerability remediation, and real incident response work that mirrors what happens in live environments.
+Feel free to explore them and see the effort I’ve put into building and strengthening effective security solutions.

 ## ⚠️ Vulnerability Management Projects